Unique Rottnest Island

 Three ferry operators run transfers to Rottnest from Perth City, North Fremantle (Rous Head), Fremantle (Victoria Quay) and Hillarys Boat Harbour in the northern suburbs of Perth.
 You can also travel to Rottnest by air, with several flight companies operating regular flights to and from the Island.

-Our Full-Day Package provides you with return ferry transfers and a whole day to enjoy on the Island.
-Alternatively, you can book your own ferry tickets directly using the links below.
+You can book your ferry tickets directly using the links below.
 Please note the latest departures times listed, so you can arrive on the Island in time to board our cruise no later than 11.15am.

 Please book to depart no later than 10am